JoaquimInteresting/rest-api-comment/README.txt

 == Frequently Asked Questions ==

-= Why do I need WP REST Comments? =
+= Why do I need REST API Comments? =
 If you're planning on using your WordPress news website/blog as a Backend, and you're consuming RESTful api, you'll most probably need to **Create comments** and **Reply comments** via REST API.
 This is precisely what this plugin does.

 = Is it secure? =